-- A. This subsection establishes reserve requirements for all contracts classified as health contracts defined in SSAP No. 50 in the AP&P Manual. - B. Minimum reserve requirements for accident and health insurance contracts, other than Credit Disability, are those requirements provided by VM-25, Health Insurance Reserves Minimum Reserve Requirements, and VM-A and VM-C requirements, as applicable.
+- A. This subsection establishes reserve requirements for all contracts classified as health contracts defined in SSAP No. 50 in the AP&P Manual. - B. Minimum reserve requirements for A&H insurance contracts, other than credit disability, are those requirements provided by VM-25, Health Insurance Reserves Minimum Reserve Requirements, and VM-A and VM-C requirements, as applicable.